toddync/DM-helper_bot/README.md

 DM helper is intended to be a  helpfull tool for DM's (hence the name) that wants to run a campaign on Discord, featuring some things that i found to be essential during any TTRPG game that I had runned, played or whatched online.

-I took inspiration from oter Discord TTRPG bots, such as Avrae
+I took inspiration from oter Discord TTRPG bots, such as Avrae, but the main feature of this bot is being open source, so anyone is able to add their own features.

 ### intended features:
 - [x] dice rolls